cbrnr/mnelab/doc/source/examples/erds_maps.md

 - Time range: "-1" to "4"
 - Baseline: "-1" to "0"

-Check _Significance mask_, leave _alpha_ at "0.05" and confirm with _OK_.
+Check _Significance level_, leave the value at "0.05" and confirm with _OK_.
 This will determine significant pattern in the maps using a cluster permutation test.

 ![](./images/erds_maps/plot_erds_maps.png)